 PDU Values; Conservative Estimate

-As you can see from the above table, we estimate that completion of the CPM Mechanics Course will require around 72 hours for the Heavy Activity Level, or 36 hours for the Light Activity Level.
-To be completely conservative, we have adjusted the values downward to only 55% of our estimates.
-Thus:
+Based on the above calculations, we estimate that completion of the CPM Mechanics Course will require around 72 hours for the Heavy Activity Level, or 36 hours for the Light Activity Level.
+To be completely conservative in our correlation of hours of effort to PDUs earned, we have adjusted the values downward to only 55% of our estimates.